Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

 Fig.~\ref{fig:1} sketches the main features of the minimal eco-evolutionary framework here introduced.
-We assume a constant and well-mixed population of $N$ individuals making $k$ contacts per time step.
-As stated above, from an epidemiological point of view, our framework is a modified version of the SIR model to harbor reinfection events for those variants escaping the immune response mounted in the population.
-In this sense, each virus $j$ circulating across the population is characterized by two variables: its transmissibility ${\lambda_j}$ and its position in the antigenic space $x_j$.
+We assume a constant and well-mixed population of $N$ individuals, where each individual draws $k$ randomly chosen contacts each time step.
+Our framework is a modified version of the SIR model to harbor reinfection events for those variants escaping the immune response mounted in the population.
+In this sense, each individual $j$ is characterized by its position in the antigenic space $x_j$, denoting the immune response developed against the virus.
 For the sake of simplicity, we consider a 1D antigenic space, aligning with previous theoretical frameworks~\cite{sasaki2022antigenic,rouzine2018antigenic}.
+In addition, we assume that if the individual $j$ is infected, they carry a single variant of the virus, characterized by its infectiousness $\lambda_j$.

 Fig.~\ref{fig:1}A illustrates all the processes changing the epidemiological state of individuals in our model.
-Namely, each infected individual $j$ recover at a rate $\mu$, preserving the antigenic position $x_j$ of the variant for which they developed their immune response.
-Regarding contagions, we assume that any susceptible individual in contact with an infected individual $j$ contracts the pathogen at a rate $\lambda_j$.
-Conversely, the rate of reinfection events $\lambda^\prime_{ij}$ is different for each recovered individual $i$, as it should account for the antigenic distance between its associated variant and that of the infected agent.
-Following~\cite{gog2002dynamics,rouzine2018antigenic}, for each pair $(i,j)$ formed by a recovered individual $i$ interacting with an infected agent $j$, we assume that the contagion rate is given by:
+Namely, each infected individual $j$ recovers at a rate $\mu$, preserving the antigenic position $x_j$ of the variant for which they developed their immune response.
+Regarding contagions, any susceptible individual in contact with an infected individual $j$ contracts the pathogen at a rate $\lambda_j$.
+Conversely, the rate of reinfection events $\lambda^\prime_{ij}$ is different for each recovered individual $i$, as it should account for the distance between its associated antigenic position and that of the infected agent.

+Following~\cite{gog2002dynamics,rouzine2018antigenic,chardes2023evolutionary}, for each pair $(i,j)$ formed by a recovered individual $i$ interacting with an infected agent $j$, we assume that the contagion rate is given by:

-The latter choice imposes that reinfection events only occurs when $x_j>x_i$.
-Such assumption gives rise a travelling wave of variants moving with a positive speed in the 1D antigenic space~\cite{rouzine2018antigenic}.
-Hence, our model assumes that natural immunity against past variants does not wane over time.
+Consequently, reinfection events only occur when $x_j>x_i$.
+This assumption is needed to avoid reinfections of variants already contracted in the past and account for the immune memory host.
 For all contagions, the agent contracting the pathogen inherits the variant of the infected individual.